BlockDFL: A Blockchain-based Fully Decentralized Peer-to-Peer Federated Learning Framework: Evaluations

-To better evaluate the robustness of BlockDFL, we introduce more challenges by further granting other roles the ability to facilitate poisoning attacks.
-For example, a malicious aggregator may randomly sample 3$c$ local updates for scoring and aggregate $c$ of them with the lowest accuracy.
+To better evaluate the robustness of BlockDFL, we introduce more challenges by further granting other roles the ability to facilitate poisoning attacks instead of only update provider as \cite{shayan-2021-biscotti}.
+For example, a malicious aggregator aggregates $c$ of the received local updates with the lowest accuracy.
 The $c$ local updates from the update providers with the lowest stake are not directly selected because such behavior can be easily detected, thus exposing the malicious participants.
-A malicious verifier may vote contrarily to an honest one, aiming at a wrong consensus result.
+A malicious verifier will vote contrarily to an honest one, aiming at a wrong consensus result.